Altreus/p6-crond/README.md

 Crontabs that come from a `cron.d` environment will also contain a username to run the cron job as.
-You can tell the script about this, but the only effect is to ignore it (otherwise, the username will be usef as the command to run).
+You can tell the script about this, but the only effect is to ignore it (otherwise, the username will be used as the command to run).

     perl6 crond.p6 --cron-d=1 path-to-crontab